 - Direct Mail: In the virtual world, it’s always exciting to get a tangible piece of mail.
 Plus, if it’s for an incentive, spousal/partner engagement in seeing the award offering is always an added bonus

-- Connectedness Kits: Sent something that connects your employees back to their company, like a fun package with goodies, upbeat messaging, key business reminders, and call to action to keep engagement going beyond the physical gift
+- Connectedness Kits: Send something that connects your employees back to their company, like a fun package with goodies, upbeat messaging, key business reminders, and call to action to keep engagement going beyond the physical gift

 - Digital Assets: Create a new desktop background with value-centric messaging out or having the CEO record a video message to send everyone on your team

 Engage Employees With High Frequency & Quick Hit Earning Opportunities